angelmda2705/oil-well-location-profit-prediction/README.md

 # oil-well-location-profit-prediction
 ## 📊 Project Overview

-OilyGiant, an oil extraction company, wants to identify the best locations to drill **200 new oil wells**.
-Since drilling operations are extremely expensive, the company needs a **data-driven approach** to maximize profit and minimize financial risk.
+OilyGiant, an oil extraction company, wants to identify the best locations to drill 200 new oil wells.
+Since drilling operations are extremely expensive, the company needs a data-driven approach to maximize profit and minimize financial risk.

-This project uses **machine learning and statistical analysis** to predict oil reserves and determine the most profitable region for drilling new wells.
+This project uses machine learning and statistical analysis to predict oil reserves and determine the most profitable region for drilling new wells.

 ---